charliek902/STAG/README.md

 # STAG

-This is the last assignment for the Java module that I undertook during my Masters
+This is a text adventure program that I completed during my Java module